NSHipster/articles/2013-03-25-search-kit.md

 There's this framework called [Search Kit](https://developer.apple.com/library/mac/#documentation/UserExperience/Reference/SearchKit/Reference/reference.html), which despite being insanely powerful and useful for finding information, is something that almost no one has ever heard of.

 It's true!
-I'd reckon there's a better chance that you have implemented your own search functionality from scratch than have ever even heard of Search Kit.
+I'd reckon there's a better chance that more of you have implemented your own search functionality from scratch than have ever even heard of Search Kit.
 (Heck, most people haven't even heard of [Core Services](https://developer.apple.com/library/mac/#documentation/Carbon/Reference/CoreServicesReferenceCollection/_index.html), its parent framework)

 If only everyone knew that they could harness the same killer search functionality that Apple uses for their own applications...